DelineaXPM/SS-ADO-BuildTask/README.md

 # The Delinea Secret Server Azure DevOps Task
-This repository contains the code for an Azure DevOps pipeline task which is used to read secrets from Delinea Secret Server.
+This repository contains the code for an Azure DevOps pipeline task which is used to read secrets from Delinea Secret Server or Delinea platform.

-Please find the Delinea Secret Server ADO Task in the VisualStudio Marketplace here: https://marketplace.visualstudio.com/items?itemName=Delinea.delinea-ss-task
+Please find the Delinea Secret Server or Delinea platform ADO Task in the VisualStudio Marketplace here: https://marketplace.visualstudio.com/items?itemName=Delinea.delinea-ss-task

 ## Prerequisites
 * [Visual Studio Code](https://code.visualstudio.com/)